Admins

 • Profile: Control what users can do in your Salesforce org.
 This can be referred to as CRED (Create, Read, Edit, Delete).
 For example, you may want some users in your org to read and edit Leads, but not delete them.
 CRED enables you to mix and match what a specific user can do with each object.

-• Role hierarchy: This enables you to supersede (push past) the OWD, further opening up access to Salesforce records.
-It may help to think of roles being arranged into a hierarchy, following how users relate to each other in a hierarchy, e.g. the ‘VP of Sales’ is above the sales managers.
+• Role Hierarchy: This enables you to supersede (push past) the OWD, further opening up access to Salesforce records.
+It may help to think of roles being arranged into a hierarchy, following how users relate to each other in a hierarchy, e.g. the VP of Sales is above the Sales Managers.
+This way, managers will be able to have their access extended to their team’s records.

-• Master-detail relationships: A strongly coupled relationship that allows the parent record to control child record attributes such as sharing and visibility.
+• Master-Detail Relationships: A strongly coupled relationship that allows the parent record to control child record attributes, such as sharing and visibility.
 Whichever security setting you chose for the parent record, the child record inherits.

 READ MORE: The 6 Types of Relationships in Salesforce